World Footbag Company History

 Movin’ On Up

 In September 1996, the WFA moved its headquarters from Golden, CO to Steamboat Springs, CO.
-In 1999, after 16 years, the Footbag World magazine was discontinued due to the growing interest in the WFA’s growing website and other online footbag information resources.
-Special collector back issues of Footbag World will be available for purchase in our online catalog soon.
+In 1999, after 16 years, the Footbag World magazine was discontinued due to the growing interest in the WFA’s expanding website and other online footbag information resources.
+Special collector back issues of Footbag World are available for purchase here.

 As the emphasis of the company was moving away from a membership-based revenue stream, the WFA dropped “Association” from its name in favor of a shorter, more descriptive title of World Footbag.
 By 2001, the International Footbag Players Association (IFPA) had been granted 501 (c) (3) status as a truly non-profit footbag players’ governing body.
 For more information on IFPA and Footbag WorldWide go to www.footbag.org.